Wednesday, August 31, 2011

 Playmates

 When the Squirt was #2's age I was constantly wondering what to do with him.
-He was mobile, but really too young to "play" by himself.
-So he'd crawl around after me as I did things around the house and when I'd sit down to play with him, I'd get bored after about 5 minutes.
+He was mobile, but really too young to "play".
+So he'd crawl around after me as I did things around the house and when I'd sit down to play with him, I'd be bored in about 5 minutes.
 Luckily this has not been an issue with #2.

 She LOVES to "play" with her big brother.
 He entertains her just by being around, such a huge blessing.
 Unfortunately he doesn't always appreciate her company.